Generate SoC Design

-This tutorial outlines the steps to build hardware and software executables for your model and execute your application.
+This tutorial shows how to build hardware and software executables for your model and execute your application.
 Your SoC model can contain a processor model, an FPGA model, or both.

-SoC Builder requires that you have a support package installed, based on the board selected in the configuration parameters.
+To use SoC Builder, you must install the support package that corresponds to the board you specify in the configuration parameters.
 For more information, see SoC Blockset Supported Hardware.

-To generate SoC binaries, you must include the path to Vivado® or Quartus® executables in your system path.
+To generate SoC binaries, you must include the path to Vivado® or Quartus® executables on your system path.
 If the executables are not already in

 your system path, use